kkang7/CDSeq/CDSeq_011/README.txt

 Run the following to compile the c++ function in your MATLAB
 >>mex CDSeqGibbsSampler.cpp

+If error pops up, mostly because MATLAB cannot find the c/c++ compiler.
+Follow the instruction in the error message to install the compiler, then run the mex function again.

 P.S.
 I will try to find a windows machine to compile and upload the compiled file later.

 PPS: I have compiled the c++ function on Windows machine. so there should be no problem with Windows users now.